St Paul's Cathedral, Dunedin: Choir

 St Paul's Cathedral has a notable history of church music and the choir is known for its high performance standards and wide repertoire.
 Many of the choir's members have pursued professional vocal careers, singing in English cathedral choirs including Ely, Salisbury and St George's Windsor.
 Several others – most recently Anna Leese – have gone on to international careers in opera.
-The choir has also contributed many members to the New Zealand Secondary Students' Choir, the National Youth Choir and Voices NZ.
+The choir has also contributed many members to the New Zealand Secondary Students' Choir, the New Zealand Youth Choir and Voices NZ.

 The primary focus of the Cathedral Choir is to enhance Cathedral worship, alongside its wider role of outreach within the Diocese of Dunedin and beyond.
 The Cathedral Choir is an auditioned choir, with 22 singers, which sings at Sunday Services, midweek Choral Evensong and festival occasions during the choir season (Candlemas to Christmas Day).
 The choir also takes part in concerts and tours throughout the year, and has featured on broadcasts for Radio New Zealand alongside recordings for both national and local television.
 The choir sings a challenging repertoire from early plainsong to the work of contemporary composers.
-The Cathedral Choir is run by the Director of Music, Michael Grant, who has overall responsibility for music at St Paul's.
+The St. Paul's Cathedral Choir is directed by Michael Grant.